quantnetwork/blockchain-developer-exercises-foundations/Exercise1.md

 Now, we will encrypt the *.env* file.
 For this, run on your terminal (replace MY_PASSWORD for a password of your choice):

+*Note that MY_PASSWORD is a password for the encryption of the .env file and decryption of the .env.enc file.
+It does not related to your Overledger password described in the previous section.*

 ```
 npm-run secure-env .env -s MY_PASSWORD
 ```